Freethetan/VLC_OnlineRadioStations/README.md

 Current user:&#160;&#160; ~/.local/share/vlc/lua/sd/
 </p>

-*Note*: If path does not exists - create it and place your file
+*Note*: If path does not exists - create it and place your file there